mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 So from this point, the saha world, our world, is the only place we can live, because Buddha lives [here].
 So the saha world is not bad.
 So we love the saha world so much, because there is no other way to live.

-But Dogen Zenji says, even if you believe like this, that place, Jambudvipa, is not altogether something to admire, to love.
+But Dōgen Zenji says, even if you believe like this, that place, Jambudvipa, is not altogether something to admire, to love.

 #### 37:53